-- 1. The Company has provided the details of the Directors seeking appointment/re-appointment (as per requirement specified in Regulation 36(3) of the SEBI Listing Regulations in the Notice convening the 90th Annual General Meeting of the Company. - 2.
-Out of all the Directors of your Company as on financial year ended 31st March, 2024, Mr. A.K.
+- 1. The Company has provided the details of the Director seeking re-appointment (as per requirement specified in Regulation 36(3) of the SEBI Listing Regulations in the Notice convening the 91st Annual General Meeting of the Company. - 2.
+Out of all the Directors of your Company as on Financial year ended 31st March, 2025, Mr. A.K.
 Kothari and Smt.
 P.D.
-Kothari are related to each other as spouse and Mr. Mahesh Sodhani and Mr. Manoj Sodhani are related to each other as brothers. - 3.
+Kothari are related to each other as spouse. - 3.
 Quarterly results are uploaded in the websites of the Stock Exchanges where the Ordinary Shares of the Company are listed and are also uploaded on the Company's website.

-4. Stakeholder's Relationship Committee:
+4. Stakeholders Relationship Committee: